devph-git/patient-medical-records/README.md

 ## License

 Patient Medical Records is freely available for free non-commercial use, and may be redistributed under these conditions.
-For commercial queries, please drop an e-mail at admin[at]devph[dot]io.
-We will send the detail agreement to you.
+For commercial queries, please drop an e-mail at [admin@devph.io](mailto:admin@devph.io).
+We will send the detailed agreement to you.